pilgrimtabby/chrome-switcher/README.md

 # Settings

 As mentioned [above](#about), you can select an existing Chrome session directory that new sessions will inherit from.
 For instance, you might want to inheret from the default session directory.
-On most computers, that directory is here:
+On most computers, that directory is at:

 Windows: `%LOCALAPPDATA%\\Google\\Chrome\\User Data`

 macOS: `~/Library/Application Support/Google/Chrome`

-Change this in the settings menu by following the GUI and selecting a folder.
+Start new sessions with this base (or another) in the settings menu by following the GUI and selecting a folder.

 NOTE: Doing this may slow down new session generation as files have to be copied over.